algorandfoundation/puya/changelog.d/20250428_112759_tristanmenzel_contributing_a_frontend.md

 -->
 ### Added

-- Documentation for how to get started with contributing a new front end langauge for the compiler
+- Documentation for how to get started with contributing a new front end langauge for the compiler.

 <!--
 ### Changed